Kortemme-Lab/loop_modeling/input/README.rst

 structures
     The directory containing all the PDB and loop files used by the benchmark.
-    The .pdb files are in the standard (non-Rosetta) numbering. loop_definitions.json contains the definition of the loops in PDB numbering as given in Mandell, Coutsias, & Kortemme (doi:10.1038/nmeth0809-551).
+    The .pdb files are in the standard (non-Rosetta) numbering. loop_definitions.json contains the definition of all loops in PDB numbering as given in Mandell, Coutsias, & Kortemme (doi:10.1038/nmeth0809-551).
+    The .loop.json files contain the loop definitions in PDB numbering using a JSON format recognized by Rosetta.
-    The .loop files follow the Rosetta file format and use Rosetta numbering.
+    The .loop files contain the loop definitions in the older Rosetta loop file format which uses Rosetta numbering.
 These files are used in the Rosetta methods contained in the repository.

 preparation
     In principle, the directory containing the scripts that were used to